wawer77/even/README.md

 ## CURRENT TO DO:

+- Refactor transaction (balance as well?) output in application_controller and views where it's used (output)

+- Add edit transaction links

-- Add delete transaction functionality (if status pending)
+- Add delete transaction functionality (if status pending) by creator

+- Transaction model optional: true? - probably for validation problems, which are now solved? - tidy up
-- Balance attr_readonly
+- Balance attr_readonly, creator - tidy up the model
 - Balance archive buttons (only if even) -> make balance + all related transactions archived

 - Minor: